Hurricane Ian Recovery Resources

-Click on STATE AND NATIOAL RESOURCES for a listing of other state and national resources available.
+Click on STATE AND NATIOAL RESOURCES for a listing of other resources available.

 The Florida Department of Health in Lee County (DOH-Lee) has issued a countywide precautionary swim advisory for all public beaches and swimming pools and is advising the public to not enter the water due to the possible increase of waterborne illnesses.
 The water quality has been affected by Hurricane Ian, and swimming is not recommended.